 Estate Tax Planning

-Under current law, Federal Estate taxes are imposed on estates in excess of $5 million.
-The State of Maryland imposes a tax of 16% on estates in excess of $1 million.
+Under current law, Federal Estate taxes are imposed on estates in excess of $11.8 million.
+The State of Maryland imposes an estate tax on estates in excess of $5 million.
+(For husband and wife these exemptions are “portable,” which means that the second spouse to die can utilize the unused exemption of the first spouse to die.)
 In addition, there is a 10% inheritance tax on the value of property that passes to anyone other than a close relative (spouse, child, grandchild, parent, grandparent or sibling).
 There are estate tax planning techniques that can be used to avoid or minimize these taxes, but they must be done before death.

 Simple Bypass Trust

 If you’re married and have significant assets, the use of a simple bypass trust will allow you and your spouse to each take full advantage of the estate tax credit.
 For example, married couples typically make the mistake of having simple wills which leave all property outright to the surviving spouse.

 Simple wills cause all of the property owned by a married couple to end up in the surviving spouse’s estate.
 This is bad tax planning because the surviving spouse only gets the benefit of his or her own tax credit.
 The surviving spouse is usually not permitted to use the decedent spouse’s tax credit, even though none of it may have been used.
 This can result is a large estate tax, sometimes hundreds of thousands of dollars, being due on the death of the surviving spouse when the property is passed to the children or other heirs.

 Credit Shelter Trust